 A cyberattack is one of the greatest dangers facing a company today.
 According to the Gartner 2020 Board of Directors Survey, cybersecurity-related risk is rated as the second-highest source of risk for the enterprise, following regulatory compliance risk.

 What’s more, taking into account that the average cost of a data breach today is $3.9 million plus damage to reputation and customer trust, it’s no surprise that many BoDs are now placing information security higher up the agenda as a business wide issue as opposed to a task undertaken by the IT function.

 Boards need to include CISOs in their senior leadership team

 This is to mitigate risk, provide advice on moving forward with digital change initiatives and help the business prepare for future growth.

 To ensure that cyber risk receives the attention it deserves, many BoDs are forming dedicated committees that allow for discussion of cybersecurity matters in a confidential environment, led by someone deemed suitably qualified.
 In fact, Gartner Research predicts that by 2025, 40% of boards of directors will have a dedicated cybersecurity committee overseen by a qualified board member, up from less than 10% in 2020.

 That’s potentially a huge increase over the next 4 years, and will give CISOs a much needed boost of support and resources to keep organisations both cyber safe and cyber resilient.

-Please leave a few contact details and one of our trusted cyber security consultants will get back to you.
+if you are interested in our CISCO-as-a-Service, or consultancy, please leave a few contact details and one of our trusted cyber security consultants will get back to you.